hackerlank/EasyDjango/doc/source/newproject.rst

 Expected archicture
 -------------------

-By default, EasyDjango assumes several architectural choices:
+By default, DjangoFloor assumes several architectural choices:

   * your application server (gunicorn or uwsgi) is behind a reverse proxy (nginx or apache),
   * offline computation are passed to Celery,